gdbroman/broman.blog/_posts/2020/2020-08-24-one-true-sentence.md

 Write the truest sentence that you know.

-Good writing?

-Nothing but hard boiled eggs.
+Good writing's nothing but hard boiled eggs.